Abhijeetiyengar/ParkingLot/README.md

     java -jar ParkingLotProject-1.0-SNAPSHOT.jar

 As its a spring boot application , you could chnage properties using System properties (-d) or provide new application.properties from System properties.

+Currently we only provide in-memory implementation .
+We can extend it to provide for disk based system too which would help in making application cash proof.